 Coffee is undoubtedly a lifeline for its addicts.
 Either you have to kickstart your day or pull an all-nighter for an exam tomorrow, a cup of coffee always has your back.
 A lot of people can’t even proceed without their daily drink.

 Over 100 different species of coffee are known to exist.
 With such a diversity in coffee species and coffee-making methods around the world, one might think of adding milk to their brews and experimenting with their coffee-making skills.
 But would that experiment be worth it or would it result in trouble?
 We will be answering all your concerns and also suggesting some alternative ways to make your early morning love taste a little sweeter!

 First of all, your concern needs to be answered and that is can milk be an option for water.
 The sad news is that your coffee makers just can’t work with milk.
 They are meant to work with water only.
 Yeah!
 That’s right.

-Coffee makers work on the principle of brewing coffee grounds with water.
+Pour over Coffee makers work on the principle of brewing coffee grounds with water.
 The water gets heated by the machine, rises, and after condensing drains through coffee grains extracting flavor from the grounds.
 And bingo!
 You have a delicious cup of joe.